3UU/wordpress-shariff-wrapper/trunk/readme.txt

 what do you do.
 Therefor it is not available within the admin menu.

 == Changelog ==
+= 1.6. =
+- adopted new responsive css code (thanks to @jplambeck )
+- update included fa-fonts
+- fix: descrition "printer"
+- fix: use WP_CONTENT_URL in admin menu

+= 1.5.4 =
+- remove alternativ css with links to external hosters.
+If do you really want enable breaking privacy plz feel free to code you own css

 = 1.5.3 =
 - hide counter within the theme round